 Sometimes frozen products you get from the grocery store are pre-cooked and have a hardened shell, in this case you may want to remove the shell in order to avoid the risk of choking and impaction.

 Taken the necessarily precautions, seafood is one of the best and healthiest food options for tegu lizards, for it contains all the necessary vitamins, minerals and nutrients needed by a reptile, and they can substitute other common whole prey reptile food such as pinkie mice, rabbits and chicks.

 Unfortunately, most types of seafood is very high in sodium, which means it should not be fed on a regular basis.
 Ideally, you will offer your pet tegu different types of protein in the form of fish, insects, eggs and white meat (poultry).

-Another healthy alternative is reptilinks, a type of “sausage” made specifically for reptiles meant to substitute whole prey that often contains added calcium.
+Another healthy alternative to seafood is reptilinks, a type of “sausage” made specifically for reptiles meant to substitute whole prey that often contains also eggs, greens and added calcium.